zhuochun/md-writer/README.md

   - In Command Palette (`shift-cmd-P`), type `Markdown Writer: New Post`.
 - Dialog to **create new draft**.
   - In Command Palette (`shift-cmd-P`), type `Markdown Writer: New Draft`.
+- **Publish draft**.
-- **Publish draft** moves current draft to posts directory.
+  - It moves current file to `_posts` directory.
-  - It updates `date` and rename the filename using `title` in front matter.
+  - Updates `date` and rename the filename using `title` in front matter.
   - In Command Palette (`shift-cmd-P`), type `Markdown Writer: Publish Draft`.
 - Dialog to **manage tags and categories in front matter**.
   - In Command Palette (`shift-cmd-P`), type `Markdown Writer: Manage Post Tags/Categories`
 - Dialog to **insert link (`shift-cmd-k`) and automatically link to the text next time** (my favorite feature from Windows Live Writer).
   - Insert inline link by default
-  - Insert reference link if title is specified
+  - Insert reference link if title is specified, or use `-` to force an empty title
   - Remove link (and its reference) after URL is deleted
 - Dialog to **insert image (`shift-cmd-i`), with height and width auto-detected**.
   - In Command Palette (`shift-cmd-P`), type `Markdown Writer: Insert Image`